Hired in High Season: Seasonal Labor Demand and Refugee Labor Market Integration: Results

+\paragraph{First year effects} Panel A of Table~\ref{table:shortlong} shows results for the first year after labor market access.
+As expected, treated refugees are significantly more likely to work in the hospitality sector.
+Importantly, the positive effect on overall employment is even larger in magnitude and persists when excluding hospitality employment.
+This suggests that hospitality job availability generates spillovers into adjacent sectors: towards the end of the first year, treated refugees are more likely to work for temporary work agencies, in facility management, and in food delivery, all sectors that plausibly absorb workers transitioning out of hospitality as the season winds down.

-The overall higher employment rate is accompanied by significantly higher cumulated employment, averaging to around 0.4 months after one year, and significantly higher cumulated earnings, averaging to around \EUR{510}, or 13\% of the mean after the first year.
-Given the exclusion of tip income from earnings measures, this estimate is likely a lower bound.
-This difference in cumulated in earnings is driven by the differences in cumulated employment, which can also be seen by the lack of differences in average wages.
-Importantly, treated refugees do not work in firms that have different AKM firm FEs in the first year, a measure of unobserved firm quality.
-They thus do not seem to start in neither lower-or higher-paying firms, and at most start in jobs with slightly higher job stability, although the estimates are not significant.
-However, they are more likely to work in firms with slightly lower shares of Austrian coworkers, a measure of labor market integration and segregation.
+These employment gains translate directly into higher cumulated employment (around 0.4 months after one year) and higher cumulated earnings (around \EUR{510}, or 13\% of the mean).
+The earnings difference is driven entirely by the employment difference rather than wage differences as average wages are not significantly different between treatment and control group.
+Treated refugees also do not start in lower- or higher-quality firms, as measured by AKM firm fixed effects, and show no significant differences in job stability.
+However, treated refugees are more likely to work in firms with lower Austrian coworker shares, an early sign of labor market segregation.